 As I got to work clearing the house of leaven and preparing for seders, I couldn't help noticing that the war in Iraq has coincided with the weeks leading up to Passover.

 The coincidence is eerily appropriate.
 Jewish tradition teaches that Passover has its origins in an ancient...

 My family and I are eager to move to Los Angeles from Seattle, but I've got a problem: We are Orthodox and we like trees.

-In some religious Jewish circles, Thanksgiving is controversial.
-The holiday troubles certain Orthodox Jews not because they are unpatriotic -- considering how faithful a friend America has been to Israel lately, they are probably more patriotic than ever -- but because some believe that the Torah forbids participating in any non-Jewish observance.
+Nov.
+28 approaches, and our non-Jewish fellow citizens would be surprised to discover that, in some religious Jewish circles, Thanksgiving is controversial.
+The holiday troubles certain Orthodox Jews not because they are unpatriotic -- considering how faithful a friend America has...

 Abraham: A Journey to the Heart of Three Faiths" by Bruce Feiler (William Morrow & Co, $23.95).

 Like the stock market, belief in the Bible as a record of past events goes up and down.
 Such belief is now skidding toward a low point.
 While the sobriety and detachment of professional...